mattlean/lanternjs/README.md

 ...and you're done!

 #Working with the Source
-I use the following to maintain the codebase:
+The following is used to maintain the codebase:
 * [npm](https://npmjs.com) and [Bower](http://bower.io) for package management
 * [Grunt](http://gruntjs.com) for compiling [SASS](http://sass-lang.com), linting JavaScript with [JSHint](https://github.com/gruntjs/grunt-contrib-jshint), and building production versions of the script with [UglifyJS](https://github.com/gruntjs/grunt-contrib-uglify)
 * [normalize.css](https://necolas.github.io/normalize.css) for CSS rendering consistency between browsers when testing